Ricochet-Exchange/ricochet-analytics/README.md

 ## 2. Profitability Analysis

 Python scripts which assess the profitability of Ricochet's stream markets.
-This involves comparing the cost of running keepers (gas) against the fees accrued by these markets.
+This involves comparing the cost of running keepers (gas) against the fees earned by these markets.

 ## 3. $RIC Supply and Price Endpoint